 Narcissistic people do all they can to promote an image of their own grandiosity, greatness, and rightness.
 They strive continually to brand themselves as the center of the universe, including but not limited to self-promoting their own agenda to toxic shame others while proudly proclaiming themselves to be happy.

-Happy people don’t compete with or brutalize others, nor do they delight in “getting away with something”.
+Happy people do not compete with or brutalize others, nor do they delight in “getting away with something”.
 The hardest truth to accept about Narcissists is that they get more overt and ruthlessly commanding over time.

 As such, staying with one long term only benefits them, never their used and abused Enabler victim(s).
 If you love yourself and them, it truly is more respectful to LEAVE THEM than to ever hope or try to change ’em.